 Naturally, commercially-available white paints, even those marketed as heat-rejecting products, are cooler than dark paints, but they are still made with titanium dioxide, which absorbs the ultraviolet rays of the sun, causing any surface they are used on to heat up.

 “Commercial white paints are cooler than the other, darker-colored paints, but they are still warmer than the ambient or surrounding temperature,” Ruan notes.

-The researchers naturally waned to try using materials that could reflect, rather than absorb, the brutal UV rays.
-Testing more than 100 different materials over the past seven years, they finally hit upon barium sulfate after finding that calcium carbonate reflected a surprising 95.5% of the sun’s rays.
+The researchers naturally wanted to try using materials that could reflect, rather than absorb, the brutal UV rays.
+Testing more than 100 different materials over the past seven years, they finally hit upon barium sulfate after finding that calcium carbonate reflected a surprising 95.5 percent of the sun’s rays.

-The Barium sulfate was incredibly even more effective than the calcium carbonate.
+Incredibly, the barium sulfate was even more effective than the calcium carbonate.
 Already used in cosmetics as well as photographic papers, the substance is created by reacting

 barium hydroxide and other barium sources with sulfuric acid.